vcable/PlayboiCarti-Bot/README.md

 **How does it work?**

 This bot is very simple.
-Every five hours, it opens randomwordgenerator.com/sentence.php, which generates completely random and usually nonsensical sentences.
-Then, the bot opens cartivoice.com, which transforms any text it is given into Carti-speak.
+Every five hours, it opens <a href="https://randomwordgenerator.com/sentence.php">this site</a>, which generates completely random and usually nonsensical sentences.
+Then, the bot opens <a href="https://cartivoice.com">cartivoice.com</a>, which transforms any text it is given into Carti-speak.
 Then, the script takes the Cartified text and tweets it out using the Tweepy library.

 **Other notes**